yairm210/Unciv/README.md

 ## Will you implement Civ VI?

-Maybe, once we've finished with all of Civ V. But considering how long it took to get this far, Civ VII may be out by then.
+Considering how long it took to get this far, no.

 ## Is there a desktop version?